Last Updated on November 1, 2024 by Martina McKeough

 This is, even more, the case when the rubber foot or sole of Bean Duck Boots doesn’t have the traction to deal with hiking conditions.
 Yes, it can cope with snow but that is very different from snowy conditions on a hiking route with rocks and poor surfaces.

-Oh, and as we mentioned earlier Duck Boot has a wide front of foot section which give them their unique look.
+Oh, and as we mentioned earlier Duck Boot has a wide front of foot section which gives them their unique look.
 This space means that your feet have space.
 This is great in winter conditions but not so useful in hiking boots where the foot should be stable and static to prevent blisters on long walks.

 If you want to go winter hiking think about buying a pair of boots like these NORTIV 8 Men’s Insulated Waterproof Boots instead.